Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Integration of s with PEFT

 \section{Integration of \surm s with PEFT}

-Motivated by the results of the previous section, we are now ready to use \surm s as drop-in replacements for various PEFT methods.
-In this section, we discuss the integration of \surm s in LoRA and relegate the discussion about \surm s in Adapters to the Appendix.~\ref{sec:integration_appendix}.
-Our design choices take into account the trade-off between expressivity and training efficiency.
+Motivated by the results from the previous section, we use \surm s as drop-in replacements for various PEFT methods.
+In this section, we present the integration of \surm s in two popular classes of PEFT methods: LoRA and Adapters.